-Last Updated on October 12, 2021
+Last Updated on July 4, 2023

-2. The Australian Shepherds have penetrating eyes
+2. The Australian Shepherds Have Penetrating Eyes

 The Aussie is a unique breed that may have eyes of different colours.
 This condition is known as heterochromia.
 Sometimes these dogs have marbled eyes.
 That means that each eye can be a mix of several colours.

-3. Most Australian Shepherds have merle coats
+3. Most Australian Shepherds Have Merle Coats

 - red merle